rywby-dot/waypie/README.md

 Menu contents and geometry should normally be edited through this GUI rather than by writing TOML manually.

-The configurator can:

-- add commands and submenus at any nesting depth;
-- create, open, edit, and save empty submenus;
-- delete items without leaving the currently open submenu, including its last item;
-- edit labels, shell commands, angles, and icons;
-- open a submenu with a click and return by clicking the translucent previous menu center;
-- drag circles to change their angles;
-- reorder an item by dragging it through the center and outward into a new slot;
-- preview submenu history, icons, active styles, movement, and layout animations;
-- edit `menu-radius`, `center-hitbox-size`, and `minimum-edge-distance`;
-- enable **Center mode** to open the root menu immediately at the screen center;
-- enable **Show active label in center** (`active-label-in-center`) to show the hovered command or submenu label in the current central circle instead of on the hovered item;
-- enable **Close on click** (`close-submenu-on-center-click`) to make a submenu's central circle close Waypie instead of returning to its parent.
-  The root central circle always closes Waypie;
-- enable **Hover mode** (`hover-mode`) to select without clicking: move toward an item and either pause briefly or turn toward the next item;
-- enable **Turbo mode** (`turbo-mode`) to navigate while keeping `Super`, `Alt`, `Ctrl`, or `Shift` held after the opening shortcut.
-Pauses and turns open submenus; releasing the last held modifier activates the current item.

 The toolbar options are: